 What are the consequences of the Migrant Protection Protocols (MPP)?

-Under this policy, more than 70,000 asylum-seekers that arrived at the U.S.-Mexico border were sent back to Mexico to wait for their asylum hearings in U.S. immigration courts.
-MPP has mostly affected asylum-seekers from El Salvador, Honduras and Guatemala, which accounted for more than 65 percent of the cases.
-Other asylum-seekers impacted by the program come from Cuba, Ecuador, Venezuela, Nicaragua and other countries.
+Under this policy from January 2019 to January 2021, more than 70,000 asylum-seekers who arrived at the U.S.-Mexico border were sent back to Mexico to wait for their asylum hearings in U.S. immigration courts.
+Most of the asylum-seekers were from El Salvador, Honduras and Guatemala and accounted for more than 65 percent of the cases during that period.
+Other asylum-seekers impacted by the policy came from Cuba, Ecuador, Venezuela, Nicaragua and other countries.
+Human rights organizations reported attacks, kidnappings, extortion and other forms of violence targeting asylum-seekers in Mexico while awaiting their hearings.

 What is UNHCR doing at the U.S.-Mexico border?